newsappsio/spam/README.md

 In order to improve performance, spam.js uses two painting phases.
 The 'static' layer is created once (for every zoom level) and should contain the majority of operations.
 After these operations complete, the canvas is saved into a picture.

 Now every time the canvas needs a repaint (e.g. for hover effects), spam.js enters the 'dynamic' painting phase.
-Here we provide the option to paint dynamic content, while painting the 'static' image in the background.
+Here we provide the option to draw dynamic content, while painting the 'static' image in the background.

 In order to get the most out of spam.js, we encourage you to think about which parts of your map are static and dynamic beforehand and then use the appropriate callbacks.
 The more code runs in the 'static' functions, the faster spam.js will become.